Identify your ideal target market – 5 questions to ask

 Identify your target market

-Let's talk about fish
+Let's talk about fish!

 When it comes to marketing it's very tempting to promote your business everywhere and market to everyone.